 Artist's sketch of accreting neutron star, a possible source of gravitational waves.
 Image: NASA.

-This research project involves development of the all-sky search for persistent gravitational waves.
-It uses radiometery and data folding.
+In this project we performed the end-to-end study of the all-sky search for persistent gravitational waves with radiometry and data folding.

 Boris Goncharov, Eric Thrane